Exhibition at the Aquarium of Milan

-A photograph from the 'Lost Lady of Sikinos, Neiko' gallery was the centrepiece at the exhibition because of its archeological relevance, anticipating by two years the discovery of a tomb containing the remains of a noble woman buried 1.800 years ago at the church of Episkopi in a remote part of the island.
-It is one of the most important discoveries in Greece in recent years.
+With permission from the direction at the Aquarium, a photograph from the 'Lost Lady of Sikinos, Neiko' gallery became the centrepiece at the event because of its archeological relevance, anticipating by two years the discovery of a tomb containing the remains of a noble woman (see article in the Daily Mail) buried in the 3rd century A.D. under the monumental church of Episkopi in a remote part of the island.
+It is considered one of the most significant discoveries in recent Greek history.

-The exhibition, presented by the Greek Embassy Rome and British Embassy Athens on their social media platforms, as well as leading by journals in both nations (see the Media page), was dedicated to the late Professor Angelos Delivorias, a foremost archeologist in Greece and director of the preeminent Benaki Museum in Athens for more than 40 years.
-Over the two decades the Professor and W. Mark Wilman knew each other, his explanations about antiquity were of great use, particularly during the making of the project, which has been proposed to UNESCO to encourage the conservation of the archipelago for future generations.
+The exhibition, presented by the Greek Embassy Rome and British Embassy Athens on their social media platforms, as well as leading journals in Italy and Greece (see the Media page), was dedicated to the late Professor Angelos Delivorias, a foremost archeologist and director of the preeminent Benaki Museum in Athens for more than 40 years.
+Over the two decades the Professor and W. Mark Wilman knew each other, his explanations about antiquity were of great use, particularly during the exploration of the archipelago for the making of the project, which has been proposed to UNESCO to encourage the conservation of the Cyclades for future generations.

 Aquarium of Milan: